-Sin: In compliance with circular from your office of July 1, 1886, I have the honor to submit my first annual report of affairs at this agency to date.
+Sin: In compliance with circular from your could of any 1, 1880, I have the header to submit my first annual report of affairs at this agency to date.

-In accordance with my instructions from your office of December 18, 1885, I assumed the duties of Indian agent of this reservation on the 15th of January, 1886, receipting to my predecessor for all funds and public property in his possession and belonging to the Indian Department.
+In accordance with my instructions from your office of December 18, 1885, I assumed. " the datics of Indian agent of this reservation on the 15th of January, 1885, receipting to my producessor for all fands and public property in his possession and belonging to the Indian Department.